openspace42/aenigma/README.md

 Daniel Gultsch + Holger Weiß for their excellent work and for their very precious advice and opinions about XMPP at large and its future.

-Also, anyone involved in the XMPP community.
+Also, anyone involved in the XMPP community, and aenigma beta testers of course!

 Thanks to all of you.
 Let's make this happen.
 It's about time [finally].